acmsigsoft/EmpiricalStandards/FAQ.md

 Not yet because they have only existed for a few months and all of our time is currently consumed with trying to finish the standards that are still in progress.
 If anyone is interested in organizing empirical testing of the standards, we’d be happy to facilitate—please get in touch.

-### You mentioned that experience report is not an empirical study.
-This is general, or there can be studies in which the report actually use data analysis, and implicitly empirical methods.
+### You mentioned that an experience report is not an empirical study.
+Is this general, or can there be studies in which the report actually use data analysis, and implicitly empirical methods.

 I should have said that, at least for now, experience reports are outside the scope of the empirical standards, unless they systematically collect and analyze data, in which case they might count as case studies.
 The line between “experience report” and “case study” is a bit blurry.